1. Introduction and Objectives

 -

-This service processes user actions, manages the game state, communicates with external services (like Wikidata and LLM), and provides necessary data to the web application.
+This service processes user actions, manages the game state, communicates with external services (such as Wikidata and the LLM), and provides necessary data to the web application.

 -